One of the most frequent questions I am asked as a social business consultant is, “How do I measure the value of my internal social network?“

-With 70% of the Fortune 100 reporting that they have launched an internal social network over the last year, it is no surprise that so many people are trying to determine the best way to measure the value that is achieved from the launch of a new collaboration and communication platform.
+With 70% of the Fortune 100 reporting that they have launched an internal social network over the last year, it is no surprise that so many people are trying to determine the best way of measuring ROI of enterprise social networks that is achieved from the launch of a new collaboration and communication platform.
 Unfortunately, there is no easy answer.
 One must take into account a combination of objective and subjective factors in order to understand and measure the true value that an internal social network has to a business.
 In an effort to provide a simple answer to the question of ROI, I have created a list of tips that will help you gain a better handle on the success and value of your internal social network.

 1. KPI’s: Start out by defining your Key Performance Indicators (“KPI’s).
 You need to understand what your business objectives and goals are for your internal social network before you can attempt to measure them.
 The business objectives of your internal social network must be closely aligned with the overall business objectives of your company in order to demonstrate true value.
 Understanding the value proposition of your internal social network is important from the outset.
 You want to be able to show the impact of the internal community to your business leaders and stakeholders.